keklikyusuf/DeltaElektronika/README.md

 ```
 > Socket has been created to be able to communicate.
 There are two ways of
-> sending and sending&receiving message to distiguish query and command lines.
+> sending and sending&receiving message to distinguish query and command lines.

 ```python
 class Communication: